AI for Therapists

 Q: Is it ethical to use AI in a therapy practice?

-Q: Is client data safe with OpenClaw?
+Q: Is client data safe with Claude Code?

 Q: How much time can a therapist save with AI automation?

-OpenClaw can draft structured session notes from your brief bullet points or voice memos.
+Claude Code can draft structured session notes from your brief bullet points or voice memos.
 You provide the clinical observations, and it formats them into proper SOAP notes, DAP notes, or your preferred format — complete with treatment plan references and CPT codes.
 You always review and sign off before they go into the client record.

 Free: The AI Growth Breakdown